derick-montague/flex-grid/README.md

 ## Description

-Since this grid is based on flexbox there are many ways to implement the grid.
+Since this grid is based on flexbox there are many ways it can be implemented.
+The example can be found on CodePen.
 It is not a 12 or 16 column grid.
 Due to it's simplicity, the code required to create the layout has a small footprint compared to many other grids.

 This was created before CSS Grid was fully released to meet my own project needs and personal interest in writing a grid.
 Most of my projects didn't have a need to change the layout at different breakpoints, e.g. 6 column at a medium breakpoint and 4 column at a small breakpoint.
 These are great options provided by other grid systems, but I rarely found the need on my projects.

-Another reason for this was, the projects that I had been working on were deveoped using LESS and most of the Grid implementations from popular style guides/design systems are writting in SCSS.
+Also, most the projects I had been working on were developed using LESS and most of the Grid implementations from popular style guides/design systems are writting in SCSS.